rust-community/team/README.md

 ### 📝  Survey

-Plan, run, analyse, publish community and commercial surveys
+Plan, run, analyse, publish surveys and provide other teams with advice on running surveys.

 **Leader**: Jonathan Turner ([@jonathandturner])

 ### 🗺️  i18n and l10n

-Organize folks interested in helping Rust become more accessible around the world
+Organize folks interested in helping Rust become more accessible around the world.

 **Leader**: Sebastian Magri ([@sebasmagri])